quangnvo/pca-plot/documentation_markdown_files/integrate_with_micromix.md

 ## Integrate with Micromix

+When integrated into Micromix, the application operates within an `<iframe>` tag.
+It retrieves a `config` number from the Micromix URL.
+The `config` number is then used to access the Micromix MongoDB.
+The data corresponding to the `config` number is fetched and loaded into the application for further use.

 The github repo of Micromix can be found here: https://github.com/BarquistLab/Micromix

 The steps for integrating PCA into Micromix: